Quantum trapping and rotational self-alignment in triangular Casimir microcavities

-In Fig. \ref{fig:Fig2}c, we employ the same method as in Fig. \ref{fig:Fig2}a but for a different dimer configuration.
+In Fig. \ref{fig:Fig2}C, we employ the same method as in Fig. \ref{fig:Fig2}A but for a different dimer configuration.
 As depicted in the plot, lateral motion plays a dominant role until $\approx$ 7 s mark, at which point the floating flake is found exactly on top of the seed but with an opposing orientation ($\theta \approx 60^{\circ}$).
 From that point on, the rotational motion becomes dominant, causing the floating flake to rotate around the vertical axis under the influence of the Casimir torque until it achieves full alignment (see Supplementary Video 3).
-Since the lateral motion becomes negligible after the first 7~s, we find it reasonable to analyze solely rotational motion by tracking changes in $\theta(t)$ over time, as depicted in Fig. \ref{fig:Fig2}d.
-Similar to the lateral displacements, this rotational motion conforms to an exponential decay function with an effective $\sim 1$ Hz frequency (see Supplementary Theory), starting from a state of complete misalignment ($\theta \approx 60^{\circ}$) and culminating in a state of perfect alignment ($\theta = 0^{\circ}$).
+Since the lateral motion becomes negligible after the first 7~s, we find it reasonable to analyze solely rotational motion by tracking changes in $\theta(t)$ over time, as depicted in Fig. \ref{fig:Fig2}D. Similar to the lateral displacements, this rotational motion conforms to decaying exponential function with an effective $\sim 1$ Hz frequency (see Supplementary Theory and Methods), starting from a state of complete misalignment ($\theta \approx 60^{\circ}$) and culminating in a state of perfect alignment ($\theta = 0^{\circ}$).
+It is worth mentioning that generally the lateral and rotational motions are coupled and in most cases occur simultaneously, creating a system that is too complex to analyze (see Fig. S8).
+However, in a few particular cases (such as the ones illustrated in Figs.~\ref{fig:Fig1}-\ref{fig:Fig2}), we observed the two motions in a nearly isolated fashion, which allowed for their independent analysis.

 Thus, our method results in the precise positioning (trapping) of floating Au flakes within three-dimensional space, offering control over their vertical, horizontal, and rotational orientations.
 This unique quantum trapping approach harnesses quantum vacuum fluctuations, rather than real fields (as in e.g. optical tweezing), for particle manipulation~\cite{ZhangScience2019,Nature2021}.
 Despite the inherent influence of thermal fluctuations, the trapping potential created by the Casimir effect exhibits remarkable stability, enabling controlled particle confinement.
 In the subsequent sections, we delve into an in-depth investigation of thermal fluctuations, specifically focusing on their magnitude and the resulting particle displacement, especially concerning rotational motion around the vertical axis.